 For LPDL, First Contact Resolution was measured based on calls taken and emails received by customer contact center agents, calls elevated to a supervisor for response and OEB complaints logged by customers.
-In 2019, LPDL customer contact center agents answered over 15,700 customer inquiry calls and emails.
-Again this year, only 5 inquiries were escalated to a supervisor for response when the customer was not satisfied with the CSR's response.
+In 2020, LPDL customer contact center agents answered over 15,500 customer inquiry calls and emails.
+In 2020, only 4 inquiries were escalated to a supervisor for response when the customer was not satisfied with the CSR's response, a decrease of 1 from the prior year.
 Although it is recognized that some of the inquiries are customers making contact more than once about a given inquiry, the limited number of escalated calls equates to a reported First Contact Resolution of over 99.9%.
 LPDL will strive for continued success with First Contact Resolution by identifying areas in customer service improvements through our Customer Service Surveys.